 - Playing style: looping style mid to far.
 Favorite by forehand dominant player.

-The biggest con of this blade is that it is really heavy and when you put 2 hard rubbers it goes around 200 grams.
+The biggest disadvantage of this blade is that it is really heavy and when you put 2 hard rubbers it goes around 200 grams.
 This blade is more for professional players, if you are new to the sport I don’t recommend it.

 4. Butterfly Primorac

-- Plies: 5 Wood layers
+- Plies: 5 wood layers